hycript/react-vis/docs/markdown/axes.md

 ### style (optional)
 Type: `object`
 An object that contains CSS properties with which the axis component can be entirely re-styled.
 As the Axis component is composite, it is possible to style its different parts individually.
+See [style](style.md)

 The various parts of the axis can be styled by passing an object to the `line`, `ticks`, `text` and `title` properties: